Sjeiti/ronvalstarnl/src/data/markdown/post_angular-two-versus-vue.md

   slug: angular-two-versus-vue
   type: post
   excerpt: <p>My site right now is was WordPress with a REST API coupled to a Angular 1 front-end.
 So naturally I thought of migrating to Angular 2, just to keep my skills up.
 Then I found Vue&#8230;.</p>
-  categories: code, Javascript, rant
+  categories: code, JavaScript, rant
-  tags: Javascript, frameworks, Angular, Vue
+  tags: JavaScript, frameworks, Angular, Vue
   metaKeyword: Vue
   metaDescription: My site right now is Wordpress with a REST API coupled to a Angular 1 front-end.
 So naturally I thought of migrating to Angular 2.
 Then I found Vue.
   inCv: